pinktaty/CaesarCode/README.md

 ## Description

-I developed this project thinking about making a small but easily scalable tool.
+For this project my objetive was to create a small but easily scalable tool.
 Since there was little information shown on the page, I had the idea of keeping the html file only as a structure to follow, the bones, while the information, the meat, is found in json files; one for each language.
 It was implemented in this way to make future text modifications a simple process: anyone can do them by modifying only the json file of the language to change.
 Likewise, if you want to add more elements to the page, you only have to add them to the structure, since the page works the same for each language.